ezahid82/Engineering_4_Notebook/README.md

 This assignemnt was challenging with getting the **Morse Code** code print correctly.
 I was solved by making the variable **message** to store the letters and use the corresponding *Morse Code* to print out.
 One thing I learnt was that by using **break**, you can exit a while loop by a combination of **if() statements**.

 &nbsp;

+## Morse Code (Transmission)

+### Assignment Description

+Write your assignment description here.
+What is the purpose of this assignment?
+It should be at least a few sentences.

+### Evidence

+Pictures / Gifs of your work should go here.
+You need to communicate what your thing does.

+### Wiring

+This may not be applicable to all assignments.
+Anything where you wire something up, include the wiring diagram here.
+The diagram should be clear enough that I can recreate the wiring from scratch.

+### Code
+Give me a link to your code.
+[Something like this](https://github.com/millerm22/Engineering_4_Notebook/blob/main/Raspberry_Pi/hello_world.py).
+Don't make me hunt through your folders, give me a nice link to click to take me there!
+Remember to **COMMENT YOUR CODE** if you want full credit.

+### Reflection

+What went wrong / was challenging, how'd you figure it out, and what did you learn from that experience?
+Your goal for the reflection is to pass on knowledge that will make this assignment better or easier for the next person.
+Think about your audience for this one, which may be "future you" (when you realize you need some of this code in three months), me, or your college admission committee!

+&nbsp;